maesoser/tplink_exporter/readme.md

 ## Usage

-Just create a systemd service like this one:
+First compile it, of course.
+Then, you just need create a systemd service like this one:

 ```
 [Unit]